tpeterka/netcdf-example/README.md

 examples, edit the script to set pasthru to True for the first run.
 Alternatively, there is a blank.nc file included in the top level of this repository.
 You can copy it to the install directory of and rename it to `output.nc`.

-There are three options for running the example: prod-con (with no workflow system), henson (using the henson system), and wilkins (using the wilkins system).
+There are four options for running the example: prod-con (with no workflow system, netcdf producer and consumer), henson (using the henson system with netcdf consumer), henson-ftk (using the henson system with ftk consumer), and wilkins (using the wilkins system with netcdf consumer).

 ### prod-con